eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## CHRONO

+A master clock with a tappable tempo.
+Very simple.
+Saves the tempo and reloads it when you power cycle.

+Status: Working.

 ## SEQUENCE

 A step sequencer with 8 patterns, each of which can have up to 16 steps (8 is typical), including rests.
 You can select the gate length, increment through patterns or select them manually, and edit all the steps entirely from the knobs on the GRAINS.